L'amore (film)

-L'Amore (transl.
-"Love") is a 1948 Italian drama anthology film directed by Roberto Rossellini starring Anna Magnani and Federico Fellini.
+L'amore ('Love') is a 1948 Italian drama anthology film directed by Roberto Rossellini, starring Anna Magnani and Federico Fellini.
 It consists of two parts, The Human Voice (Una voce umana), based on Jean Cocteau's 1929 play of the same title, and The Miracle (Il miracolo), based on Ramón del Valle-Inclán's 1904 novel Flor de santidad.

+The film had its world premiere in the International Competition of the 9th Venice International Film Festival, on 21 August 1948, and was released in Italian cinemas on 2 November 1948.

-The second part was banned in the United States until it was cleared in 1952 by the Supreme Court's decision upholding the right to freedom of speech.
+The second part was initially banned in the United States until it was cleared in 1952 by the Supreme Court's decision upholding the right to freedom of speech.

 Plot

 Episode one: The Human Voice

 An unnamed woman, desperate and alone in her apartment, is having one last conversation with her former lover over the telephone.
 He asks her to return their letters to him.
 During their conversation, which is repeatedly interrupted, it is revealed that the man left her for another woman, and that she has just attempted suicide out of grief.
-As a last favour, she begs him not to take her successor to the same hotel in Marseilles where she and he had once stayed.
+As a last favour, she begs him not to take her successor to the same hotel in Marseille where she and he had once stayed.